 currently on sabbatical

 Dr. Diane A. Isabelle is an Associate Professor of International Business.
-She is also the Director of the Sprott’s International Business Study Group.
 An interdisciplinary individual, she has extensive professional experience in the private, government and academic sectors.
 She consults with Canadian government departments and private sector organizations on matters related to innovation and policy.

 Prior to joining Sprott in 2011, Dr. Isabelle worked in several senior executive roles related to science, technology and industrial research (Industrial Research Assistance Program – IRAP) at the National Research Council of Canada (NRC), the Government of Canada’s premier research and technology organization.
 She started her career as a project engineer for several multinational firms, including General Electric, Esso and Boeing Aerospace.